Related articles HERE

 "I recognize His limitations.
 He is limited in what He can do by the laws of nature and by the evolution of human nature and human moral freedom" (p.
 134).

-This view can be very appealing to many Christians since it lets God off the hook.. so to speak.
-If God has not control over natural laws He can not be blamed for the disasters that occur with unfailing regularity.
-However, no Christian can read the Bible and not come to the conclusion that God has sovereign rule over all his creation, all of the time.
-That He can use nature to do His bidding whenever He pleases.
-It is very hard to believe that God is not powerful enough to halt a major natural disaster, yet Jesus taught that not a single sparrow can fall to the ground apart from the Father [Matthew 10:29].
-Among other verses to consider are...
+This view can be very appealing to some as it lets God “off the hook”.. so to speak.
+If God does not have control over natural laws He can not be blamed for the disasters that occur with unfailing regularity.
+However, no Christian can read the Bible and not come to the conclusion that God has sovereign rule over all his creation and can cause nature to do His bidding whenever He pleases.

-Then the Lord rained upon Sodom and upon Gomorrah brimstone and fire from the Lord out of heaven; [Genesis 19:24]
+Then the LORD rained brimstone and fire on Sodom and Gomorrah from the LORD out of heaven, (Genesis 19:24 NASB)

-Then Moses stretched out his hand over the sea; and the LORD swept the sea back by a strong east wind all night and turned the sea into dry land, so the waters were divided.
-The sons of Israel went through the midst of the sea on the dry land, and the waters were like a wall to them on their right hand and on their left.
-[Exodus 14: 21-22]
+Then Moses reached out with his hand over the sea; and the LORD swept the sea back by a strong east wind all night, and turned the sea into dry land, and the waters were divided.
+So the sons of Israel went through the midst of the sea on the dry land, and the waters were like a wall to them on their right and on their left.
+(Exodus 14:21-22 NASB)

-O LORD God of hosts, who is like You, O mighty LORD?
+LORD God of armies, who is like You, mighty LORD?
 Your faithfulness also surrounds You.
-You rule the swelling of the sea; When its waves rise, You still them.
-[Psalm 89:9]
+You rule the surging of the sea; When its waves rise, You calm them.
+(Psalms 89:8-9 NASB)

-They came to Jesus and woke Him up, saying, "Master, Master, we are perishing!"
+They came up to Jesus and woke Him, saying, "Master, Master, we are perishing!"
 And He got up and rebuked the wind and the surging waves, and they stopped, and it became calm.
-[Luke 8:24]
+And He said to them, "Where is your faith?"
+But they were fearful and amazed, saying to one another, "Who then is this, that He commands even the winds and the water, and they obey Him?"
+(Luke 8:24-25 NASB)

-So if God is capable of controlling the forces of nature then does He have a responsibility to stop natural calamities like earthquakes and tidal waves?
-Which bring up the problem of …
+So if God is capable of controlling the forces of nature does He have a responsibility to stop natural calamities like earthquakes and tidal waves?
+This question brings us to...

 Natural Laws

-The following excerpts from two different authors show that the world we now live in is governed by natural laws and that there are many things constructive to human life that can also be destructive to human life.
+The following excerpts by two different authors show that the world we now live in is governed by natural laws - many things that are constructive to human life that can also be destructive to human life.

-Second, some disasters may be the by-product of something that itself is good.
-In addressing this point, Norman Geisler has noted:
+Besides which, some disasters may be the a secondary result or side effect of something that itself is good.
+In addressing this point, Christian apologist Dr. Norman Geisler noted:

 In a physical world where there is water for boating and swimming, some will drown.
 If there are mountains to climb, there must also be valleys into which one may fall.
 If there are cars to drive, collisions can also occur.
 It may be said that tornadoes, lightning, hurricanes, and other natural disasters are likewise byproducts of a good physical world.
 For instance, the purpose of rain is not to flood or drown, but the result of rain may include these disasters.
 Likewise, hot and cold air are an essential and purposeful part of the physical world, but under certain conditions they may combine to form tornadoes (1978, p.
 72, emp. in orig.).